shach25/terraform-docker/README.md

 terraform destroy → Removed container and image

-7.Saved all command outputs in logs.txt.
+7.Saved all command outputs in execution logs.txt.